stefan-gherman/interview_mbl/docs/module_advanced_enterprise_general.md

 ### Software Methodologies
 #### What kind of software-lifecycle models do you know?
+Waterfall, Agile
 #### What is a UML diagram?
 What kind of diagram types do you know?
+UML is an acronym that stands for Unified Modeling Language.
+Simply put, UML is a modern approach to modeling and documenting software.
+In fact, it’s one of the most popular business process modeling techniques.

+Types:

 #### What is a UML class diagram?
 What are the typical elements?
 #### What kind of design patterns do you know?
 Bring at least 3 examples.
 #### What is the purpose of the Iterator Pattern?